 The award-winning Colorado Springs Senior Center, which welcomes Manitou residents, provides programs and services to people age 55 and better and features an art gallery, a ceramics room, a computer lab, an exercise room and more.
 Activities include day trips, a variety of classes, health clinics and noon meals.
 Meals on Wheels is active as well.

 This part of the country has a four season climate.
 Winters bring a mixture of beautiful, sunny days with sparkling blue skies and occasional cloudy, snowy days.
 Most snow melts within a day or two, although heavy snows do occur and changes in weather can happen quickly.
 Winter temperatures are in the 20s, 30s and 40s, and summer temperatures are in the 60s, 70s, 80s and 90s.
 Humidity is low.
 The area occasionally experiences a drought, triggering water restrictions.
 The sun shines 250 days of the year.
-The air quality and water quality are both well above the national averages.

-When all is said and done, Manitou is hard to resist.
+When all is said and done, though, Manitou is hard to resist.
 It is a great retirement spot!

-Webwerxx, Inc. Copyright (c) 2006-2018.
+Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.
 KKN